 The lease buyout company is offering revenue sharing.
-They claim that they will market my tower or rooftop & add other wireless carriers & therefore bring additional revenue to me.
+They claim that they will market my tower or rooftop and add other wireless carriers, therefore bringing additional revenue to me.
 Is that correct?

 In the case of rooftops, the lease buyout company is trying to buy part of the future revenue of the site without paying for it.
 Building owners often call us claiming that because they don’t have more wireless carriers on their roof that they need help marketing those properties.
 We advise them that if their properties are in good locations and have existing wireless carriers on the site, they will likely see additional growth in the future EVEN IF THEY DO NOTHING TO MARKET THE PROPERTY.
 The wireless carriers seek out qualified sites when they need them.
-They don’t look at marketing lists- they send someone to the area that will see that your property is superior and approach you directly.
+They don’t look at marketing lists – they send someone to the area who will see if your property is superior, and that person will approach you directly.
 Why share revenue with the lease buyout company if they aren’t going to pay anything for it?
 What most landowners don’t know is that the lease buyout companies will make the same offer for the lease even if they don’t get the revenue sharing.

 In either case, we recommend that you don’t enter into any lease buyout agreement that offers to share revenue at your site.

 The lease buyout company has offered to provide a free “consultation” or “evaluation” of our site.
 Should I consider getting it?